Signs That Indicate Your Girlfriend Is Ready to Break Up

 When two people are in a healthy relationship, they should be able to support each other through their personal struggles and celebrate each other's successes.
 If this dynamic is absent from the relationship, it could mean that one partner is no longer invested in making things work.
 If this scenario sounds familiar, then it may be time for a difficult conversation about where the relationship stands.

-The signs of a potential breakup can be difficult to recognize, but it's critical to be aware and honest with yourself when something doesn't feel right in your relationship.
+The signs of a potential breakup can be difficult to recognize, but it's critical to be aware and honest with yourself when something doesn't seem right in your relationship.
 Your intuition can provide a powerful source of insight, so be sure to listen to your feelings and trust your gut.

 Getty